Wular Lake

-Wular Lake ([ʋʊlər]), also known as Wolar ([ʋɔlar]) in Kashmiri, is one of the largest fresh water lakes in South Asia.
+Wular Lake ([ʋʊlər]), also known as Wolar ([ʋɔlar]) in Kashmiri, is one of the largest freshwater lakes in the Indian subcontinent.
 It is located near Bandipora town in the Bandipora district of Jammu and Kashmir, India.
-The lake basin was formed as a result of tectonic activity and is fed by the Jhelum River and stream Madhumati and Arin.
+The lake basin was formed as a result of tectonic activity and is fed by the Jhelum River and the streams Madhumati and Arin.

 The lake's size varies seasonally from 30 to 189 square kilometres.
 In addition, much of the lake has been drained as a result of willow plantations being built on the shore in the 1950s.

+Background

 Etymology

 In ancient times, Wular Lake was also called Mahapadmasar (Sanskrit: महापद्मसरः).
 Nilamata Purana also mentions it as Mahapadmasaras.
 The lake, with its big dimensions and the extent of water, gives rise to high leaping waves in the afternoons, called Ullola in Sanskrit, meaning "stormy leaping, high rising waves".
-Therefore, it was also being called Ullola.
+Therefore, it was also called Ullola.
 It is believed to have gotten corrupted over the centuries to Wulor or Wular.
-The origin may also be attributed to a Kashmiri word 'Wul', which means a gap or a fissure, appellation that must have come also during this period.
-The word Wul (gap or fissure), is also an indicator of its origin to a fissure or gap created.
+The origin may also be attributed to a Kashmiri word 'Wul', which means a gap or a fissure, an appellation that must have come also during this period.
+The word Wul (gap or fissure) is also an indicator of its origin from a fissure or gap created.